jcawley5/helloworld-lambda/README.md

 # Simple CI/CD example for Kyma Functions

-This is a simple example of how to setup a CI/CD workflow to automate the deployment of Functions to Kyma.
+This is a simple example of how to setup a CI/CD workflow to automate the deployment of Functions to [Kyma](https://kyma-project.io/).
 We are using CircleCI for this example but it should be easy to configure another tool by reusing the build script (gulpfile.js) and taking what you need from the CircleCI configuration [(.circleci/config.yml)](./.circleci/config.yml)

 1. [Local Development](#local)
 2. [Deploying with CircleCI](#circleci)

 ## <a name="local"></a> Local Development

 For local development you can use a Code Editor/IDE installed locally to make changes to your code and automate the deployment to the Kyma cluster.
-Developing locally has the advantage that we can use preferred development tools however the code changes still need to be deployed to a cluster for testing.
+Developing locally has the advantage that the developer can use their preferred development tools.
+Local development still means that code changes need to be deployed to a cluster for testing.

 ### Prerequisites
-* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (check the version for your Kyma cluster)
+* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (check the version used for your Kyma cluster)
 * [kubeconfig file](https://kyma-project.io/docs/components/security/#details-iam-kubeconfig-service-get-the-kubeconfig-file-and-configure-the-cli)
 * Node.js (>=8)